As a tattoo commentator and writer, I rely on my personal experience and time working in a tattoo studio.

 - Continue applying aftercare cream when required, allowing any scabs or flaking skin to dry naturally.
 Do not apply aftercare cream to scabs.

-By assisting your tattoo with the necessary moisture supplied by tattoo aftercare lotions and minimal exposure to infection, you're giving your tattoo its best chance at developing into a well-healed tattoo with no damage or blow out.
+By assisting your tattoo with the necessary moisture supplied by aftercare lotions and minimal exposure to infection, you're giving your tattoo its best chance at developing into a well-healed tattoo with no damage or blow out.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.